Samsung/tizen-docs/docs/application/web/guides/app-management/service-app.md

 # Service Application

-## Dependencies

-- Tizen 2.3.2 and Higher for Wearable

 A service application is a type of Tizen Web application that provides an environment for running JavaScript in the background without a graphical user interface (the application follows the [ECMA-262 specification](http://www.ecma-international.org/publications/standards/Ecma-262.htm)).
 The service application is used to perform tasks that need to run periodically or continuously, but do not require any user interaction.
 For example, a service application can be used for getting data or listening for platform events in the background.
 As service applications do not have UI components, they run on top of a more light-weight runtime than UI applications.
 Therefore, you can expect them to perform better and consume less memory.

 > **Note**
 > This feature is supported in wearable applications only.
 The Web service application is an optional feature, which means that it may not be supported on all wearable devices.
 You can check the device capability by using the `getCapability()` method of the [SystemInfo](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/systeminfo.html#SystemInfo) interface.
-For more information, see [Application Filtering](../../../../org.tizen.training/html/web/details/app_filtering_w.htm).
+For more information, see [Application Filtering](../../tutorials/details/app-filtering.md).

 The main features of the service application include:

 - Managing the life-cycle

-  To manage a service application life-cycle, you must [define various callbacks](./app-management/service-app-w.md#create) to enable the application to be initialized and handle incoming requests.
+  To manage a service application life-cycle, you must [define various callbacks](#create) to enable the application to be initialized and handle incoming requests.

-  While the service application is running, you can [use the supported Web Device APIs](./app-management/service-app-w.md#fund) to interact with the platform or other service applications.
+  While the service application is running, you can [use the supported Web Device APIs](#fund) to interact with the platform or other service applications.

 - Packaging applications

-  You must always [package a service application](./app-management/service-app-w.md#package) with a UI application in a Web application package file.
+  You must always [package a service application](#package) with a UI application in a Web application package file.
 You can include multiple service applications in the same package with a single UI application.

 - Launching applications

-  You can [launch service applications](./app-management/service-app-w.md#launch) through another application by using the `launch()` and `launchAppControl()` methods of the [Application](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/application.html) API by using an explicit application ID.
+  You can [launch service applications](#launch) through another application by using the `launch()` and `launchAppControl()` methods of the [Application](../../../../org.tizen.web.apireference/html/device_api/wearable/tizen/application.html) API by using an explicit application ID.
 You can also register service applications to be launched automatically at boot time.

 - Terminating applications

-  The service application can [terminate itself](./app-management/service-app-w.md#terminate) when it receives a certain request.
+  The service application can [terminate itself](#terminate) when it receives a certain request.

 The device main menu does not contain any icons for service applications, because the applications run in the background.
 The task switcher does not show them either.
 Service applications can run simultaneously with other service and UI applications.

 > **Note**
-> The wearable service application requires [partner-level certification](../../../../org.tizen.training/html/web/details/sec_privileges_w.htm) in Tizen 2.3.
+> The wearable service application requires [partner-level certification](../../tutorials/details/sec-privileges.md) in Tizen 2.3.

 ## Prerequisites